RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add a dialog to quickly view all keyboard shortcuts defined in Spyder.
   It can be accessed in the `Help > Shortcuts Summary` menu or using the `Meta+F1` shortcut.
+* Add an option to set a custom screen resolution scale factor.
+This option is available in `Preferences > Appearance > Screen resolution`.

 #### Editor
 * Add the ability to reorganize tabs by drag and drop.